Dan Cox: Healthcare

 During his 2016 House of Representatives campaign, Cox said that he would move to scrap the Affordable Care Act if elected.

+During the 2019 legislative session, Cox voted against the End-of-Life Option Act, which would have provided palliative care to terminally ill adults.

 On Holocaust Remembrance Day in April 2021, Cox said he would vote against a bill to allow minors to consent to some health care services, comparing it to the infringement of "the rights of parents" by Nazis.
 Cox's Nazi analogies were criticized by the local Jewish Community Relations Council.
 Cox defended his remarks in a letter accusing his colleagues of twisting the words he used during an emotionally-charged floor debate to gain partisan advantage, and offered no apology for his comments.

 Immigration

 During his 2016 House of Representatives campaign, Cox strongly rallied on regulating immigration.
 He said that he would support the full enforcement of existing laws and passage of Kate's Law, which would establish mandatory minimum five-year prison sentences for any immigrant convicted of reentering the country after being deported.

 Cox opposed HB892, a bill that would require a warrant in order for the U.S. Immigration and Customs Enforcement to search through the state's driver's license database.
+He also opposed the Maryland Highway Safety Act of 2013, which allowed undocumented immigrants to apply for driver's licenses.

 Cox strongly opposed the Dignity Not Detention Act, which would have required people arrested for federal civil crimes to be detained in federal facilities rather than in state or local facilities.
 During the House debate before the bill's final vote, Cox read off a list of offenses that local law enforcement agencies would not be able to use to pass undocumented people over to ICE after they completed sentences for their crimes.
 The bill passed the Maryland General Assembly with a veto-proof majority, but was vetoed by Governor Hogan on May 27, 2021.